JeremyFagis/dropify/README.md

 });
 ```

 * __dropify.afterClear:__  This event is called after the Dropify is clear.
 You can access to all the Dropify object properties using __element.xxxx__.
-See how use it.
+See how to use it.

 ```javascript
 var drEvent = $('.dropify-event').dropify();